open-component-model/ocm/docs/reference/ocm_add_sources.md

   This blob type specification supports the following fields:
   - **<code>path</code>** *string*

-    This REQUIRED property describes the OVI image reference of the image to import.
+    This REQUIRED property describes the OCI image reference of the image to import.

   - **<code>repository</code>** *string*